Winston-Salem police investigate Bowman Gray racing conflict after officer points gun at driver

 The police report describes the 11:11 p.m.
 Saturday night incident as an assault with a deadly weapon on driver Blake Walker.

-According to police, several officers were helping Walker get out of his race car when a driver, unnamed in the statement, intentionally rammed the disabled race car causing the vehicle to hit Walker.
+Walker was standing outside his race car when a driver appeared to intentionally ram the disabled race car, causing the vehicle to hit Walker.

 "The driver then spun his vehicle in a reckless manner around the disabled car placing the officers, the exiting drivers and race personnel in its path," the statement said.
 "Unsure of the driver's intentions, Officer C.K.
 Robertson perceived this action as a deadly threat to all aforementioned parties."